-Dear Parent or Guardian,
+Dear Parent or Guardian.

 This letter is to inform you that your child has been identified as a close contact to a confirmed case of pertussis (whooping cough).
-At this time we are requesting that you monitor your child for symptoms for 21 days after their most recent exposure.
+At this time we are requesting that you call your child's health care provider and discuss whether they feel your child should be treated with antibiotics to prevent them from developing the disease.
+If you choose not to treat with the preventative antibiotics, please monitor your child for symptoms for 21 days after their most recent pertussis exposure.
 The Centers for Disease Control also recommends that all children and adults be fully immunized against pertussis.

 Please see more information about the benefits of immunization and how you can obtain it on the following "Frequently Asked Question" sheet.